AakashJyoti/Introductions/Redux/redux thunk/redux-thunk/README.md

 React Redux Reducer :-

 1. Reducers are pure javaScript functions :-
-   .
+   a.
 Depends only on its aguments
-   .
+   b.
 Does not change any of its arguments
-   .
+   c.
 Does not depends any external variables

+eg:-
+    const